 Sales Training & Customer Service

-There are proven sales strategies and customer service techniques that at the end of the day, help generate more revenue for your business, while making sure customers are satisfied with their experience.
+There are proven sales strategies and customer service techniques that, at the end of the day, help generate more revenue for your business, while making sure customers are satisfied with their experience.
 In our Sales Training, Qualifying, and Customer Service sections, we break down different methods and concepts that help both the business and the consumer.

 Final Exam & Course Duration

-CCT includes a 100 question exam that requires a 70% passing rate.
+CCT includes a 100-question exam that requires a 70% passing rate.
 Each student is given two attempts to pass the exam.
-The runtime of the video is approximately 2.5 hours, but when combined with the supplemental reading and exam, Trichome Institute considers CCT to be a 4 hour course.
+The runtime of the video is approximately 2.5 hours, but when combined with the supplemental reading and exam, Trichome Institute considers CCT to be a 4-hour course.

 Ready to start learning?

-CCT covers detailed information about the various cannabis products that exist in the market, how to use them, and how to make recommendations for customers.
+CCT covers detailed information about the various cannabis products that exist on the market, how to use them, and how to make recommendations for customers.
 Upon completion of the course, dispensary staff will be able to effectively describe accurate dosing recommendations, time to effect, proper methods of consumption, safety and side effects, and much more, in order to properly educate customers.